Bellfield (Banyule - Vic.)

 Table Chart PROFILE FAQ

-Bellfield features high concentrations of group households, with a higher-than-average median household size
+Bellfield features high concentrations of group households, with a fairly typical median household size

 Family households constitute 68.1% of all households, including 32.1% couples with children, 21.4% couples without children, and 13.2% single parent families.
-Non-family households make up 31.9%, with lone person households at 24.1% and group households comprising 7.1%.
-The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.
+Non-family households account for 31.9%, comprising 24.1% lone person households and 7.1% group households.
+The median household size is 2.6 people, aligning with the Greater Melbourne average.

 Frequently Asked Questions - Households